nicky-nym/nicky-nym.github.io/pages/kinematic.md

   * In **Haxby, Montana**, with a car, in 30 minutes you can probably reach about a half dozen homes, with perhaps 10,000 square feet of floorspace, so that means your 30-minute Kinematic Range, **KR<sub>30</sub>**, is about **10,000 square feet**.

   * In **San Francisco**, if you are able-bodied and travel by bicycle or public transit, but you do not use a car, then in 30 minutes you can probably get from almost any building in the city to almost any other room in any building in the city.
 But without a car, there are fairly few places you can get to outside the city limits within 30 minutes.
-The buildings in San Franicsco have a total of about 6 billion square feet of floorspace, and your **KR<sub>30</sub>** might be about **5 billion square feet** (equal to about 460 square kilometers), which is almost a million-fold higher than your range in Haxby.
+The buildings in San Franicsco have a total of about 540 million square feet of floorspace, and your **KR<sub>30</sub>** might be about **450 million square feet**, which is about 50-thousand-fold higher than your range in Haxby.

   * **Wurster Hall** is a building on the campus of the University of California, Berkeley.
 It's a fairly typical mid-rise building, with a normal mix of offices, meeting rooms (classrooms), and open plan work spaces.
 Most of the floorspace is in the wider base in the first three floors, but there's a narrower tower that's ten stories tall.
 The building has a total of about 225,000 square feet of floorspace, and within 2 minutes you can go between almost any two points in the building, so that's a 2-minute Kinematic Range, **KR<sub>2</sub>**, of **225,000 square feet**.

   * On the **UC Berkeley campus**, traveling by foot, it takes about 25 minutes to walk between two buildings at opposite ends of the main campus.
 If it takes another 2 minutes to get from the lobby door of a building to a top-floor room, and vice-versa, that means any two rooms on the whole campus are within a 29-minute range.
-If the campus has about 16 million square feet of floorspace<sup>[citation needed]</sup>, then your **KR<sub>30</sub>** would be about **16 million square feet**.
+If the campus has about 10 million square feet of floorspace<sup>[citation needed]</sup>, then your **KR<sub>30</sub>** would be about **10 million square feet**.

 ### <a name="kinematic-booster-effect"></a>(2.4) Kinematic booster effect